KCSG: MeTV and Weigel purchase

 On September 5, 2011, KCSG switched its primary affiliation to MeTV, a diginet specializing in classic television programming.
 In 2014, it switched diginets from MeTV to Heroes & Icons, which like MeTV is owned by Weigel Broadcasting.

 West American Finance Corporation acquired KCSG in 2016 and rebranded it using virtual channel 8.
 The station also launched an 8 p.m. newscast, lasting eight minutes in length, continuing the Heroes & Icons affiliation.

 Weigel Broadcasting acquired KCSG and its translators in St. George from West American Finance for $1.1 million in 2017.
 The transaction marked the beginning of Weigel purchasing stations outside of its traditional Midwest markets, as before the end of 2017, it had agreed to acquire stations serving Los Angeles, St. Louis, San Francisco, and Seattle.
 In 2020, it acquired KUTA-LD in Logan and KQTI-LD, licensed to Ogden, from Airwaves Inc. to rebroadcast KCSG.
+On February 23, 2026, an FCC rule change required stations licensed as broadcast translators and not low-power TV stations, including KCSG-LD, to be assigned translator-type call signs.
+As a result, this station was changed to K18OI-D.

 Technical information and subchannels

 KCSG is broadcast from a main transmitter on Cedar Mountain, southeast of Cedar City.
-The KCSG-LD transmitter is located on Farnsworth Peak in the Oquirrh Mountains.
+The K18OI-D transmitter is located on Farnsworth Peak in the Oquirrh Mountains.
 The stations' signals are multiplexed: